 Effects of parity on milk yield and milk composition

-A decreasing trend in fat percentage was observed from the 1st to the 4th parity, with a slight increased in cows of 5th and above parities.
+A decreasing trend in fat percentage was observed from the 1st to the 4th parity, with a slight increase in cows of 5th and above parities.
 However, the variation was non-significant .These findings are consistent with those reported by Krovvidi et al. (2013), Verma et al. (2016) and Ambika et al. (2022) in Ongole, Sahiwal and Deoni cattle, respectively whereas, Dora (2017) found highly significant effect of parity on fat content in milk of Gir cows.The SNF, protein, lactose and total solids contents of milk remained relatively stable across different parities, with no significant differences observed.
 These results are consistent with Ambika et al. (2022), Sarkar et al. (2006), Kayastha et al. (2008) .

 Table- 1 Least square mean ± SE of milk composition of Kankrej cows according